 Vacating the Premises.
 Upon termination of the right of occupancy, whether by expiration of the occupancy term or otherwise, the student shall immediately vacate the housing unit, remove all personal belongings and deliver possession to the University.
 If the student fails to do so, the University shall have the right to immediately re-enter the housing unit and remove all personal belongings therein, without liability for trespass and without liability for any loss or damage caused by re-entry and/or removal.
 We’re not liable for casualty loss, damage or theft for property removed or stored under this section.
 In instances where the student, through no fault of theirs, is unable to remove their belongings, the University may, but does not have the obligation to, remove the personal belongings from the housing unit and pack, store, and/or ship these belongings to the student at the student’s last known address at cost to the student.
 Additional charges for occupancy may be assessed.
 The student shall deliver all keys to the housing unit within 24 hours of departure.
 Failure to return all keys may result in an additional charge for the reasonable and actual cost of both parts and labor associated with changing locks.
-A student shall leave the housing unit in a clean and orderly condition, which includes the removal of all trash, and at South Campus, the cleaning of all appliances.
+A student shall leave the housing unit in a clean and orderly condition, which includes the removal of all trash and the cleaning of all appliances.
 Failure to leave the housing unit in a clean and orderly condition will result in a charge for excess cleaning.

 31 A. DEFAULT BY OCCUPANT.
 You’ll be in default under this Agreement if you or any guest or occupant violates any terms of this Agreement including but not limited to the following violations: (1) you don’t pay the Housing Fee or other amounts that you owe when due; (2) you or any guest or occupant violates the apartment rules, or fire, safety, health, or criminal laws, regardless of whether or where arrest or conviction occurs; (3) you abandon the Apartment; (4) you give incorrect or false answers in an application; (5) you or any occupant is arrested, convicted. or given deferred adjudication for a felony offense involving actual or potential physical harm to a person, or involving possession, manufacture, or delivery of a controlled substance, marijuana, or drug paraphernalia under state statute; (6) any illegal drugs or paraphernalia are found in your apartment; (7) you or any guest or occupant engages in any of the prohibited conduct described in Paragraph 22 (Prohibited Conduct); or (8) you or any occupant, in bad faith, makes an invalid complaint to an official or employee of a utility company or the government.